List of colleges and universities in Colorado

 This is a list of colleges and universities in the U.S. State of Colorado which range in age and focus of programs.
 This list also includes other educational institutions providing higher education, meaning tertiary, quaternary, and, in some cases, post-secondary education.
-The State Commission data is also provided.
+State commission data is also provided.

 Colorado Commission on Higher Education

-This table includes Locations, Governance, Institution Focus(es), The Enrollment Head count (the sum of undergraduate and graduate students), the number of Full-time equivalent students, and the percentage of these students which qualify as residents of the State.
+This table includes locations, governance, institution focus(es), the enrollment head count (the sum of undergraduate and graduate students), the number of full-time equivalent students, and the percentage of these students who qualify as residents of the state.